AlexandreDdaCosta/olympus/README.md

 ### Create a bare repository on Github

-* A one-time operation when adding an olympus repository to Github.
+The following describes the stpes used to add an olympus repository to Github.
+The specific details are for the olympus main repository itself, but these steps are used to add any repository with some modifications.

 * Navigate to the [Create a new repository page](https://github.com/new) after account log-in.
 * Under **Repository name**, enter "olympus".